 - In The Three Stooges short Malice in the Palace, Moe, Larry, and Shemp make themselves into a very tall spirit in order to scare a guard into giving them the Rootentooten Diamond.

-- In the French movie Fantômas Unleashed, at a Boarding School, a pair of kids disguise as Fantômas (with a large black cloak) to give a scare to their dormitory supervisor.
+- In the French movie Fantômas Unleashed, at a Boarding School, a pair of kids disguises as Fantômas (with a large black cloak) to give a scare to their dormitory supervisor.

 - In Speed Racer, Chim-Chim climbs on Spritle's shoulders wearing a lab coat and hard hat in Spritle's attempt to figure out what the Royalton company is up to.
 It takes quite a long time for the people there to realize one of their co-workers looks like a chimpanzee.